 Can you tell our audience that is not familiar with your work more about your background and what goes on at Art Laboratory Berlin (ALB)?

 Regine Rapp & Christian de Lutz: Regine studied Art History and Russian Studies in Berlin, Freiburg and St. Petersburg, Russia.
 Chris studied Art History and Fine Arts in New York.
 Together with other colleagues, we founded ALB in 2006; since 2009, we have been the co-directors.
-ALB was founded as a platform in interdisciplinary art practice, but from almost the beginning art and science played a major role.
+ALB was founded as a platform in interdisciplinary art practice, but from almost the beginning, art and science played a major role.
 Since 2011 our primary focus has been artistic research and practice at the meeting point of art, science and technology.
-At ALB we’ve curated near to 50 exhibitions together, initiated numerous talks, workshops and seminars, published several books (anthologies, catalogues, artists books and others) and conceived and realized four international conferences.
+At ALB, we’ve curated near to 50 exhibitions together, initiated numerous talks, workshops and seminars, published several books (anthologies, catalogues, artists’ books and others) and conceived and realised four international conferences.